Anastasia Canfield, MA, MT-BC, LPCC, NCC

 Anastasia originally hails from Texas, but has found a new home in Colorado since 2013.
 She is a seasoned music instructor having taught individual and group music lessons since 2005.
 Anastasia has overseen operations for the Pride of Windsor Marching Band in Windsor, CO during the 2015-2016 and 2016-2017 school years as the ensemble’s Assistant Marching Band Director while also maintaining a private music studio providing instruction on piano, French horn, guitar, percussion, and conducting.

 Anastasia earned her Bachelor of Arts in Music degree in 2013 from Texas Woman’s University and her Master of Music degree with a specialty in Neurologic Music Therapy in 2016 from Colorado State University.
 Her primary instruments are piano and French horn.
 Anastasia has performed in several ensembles of different natures to provide her eclectic experience.
 She has performed with The Pueblo Symphony Orchestra, During her drum corps years, Anastasia marched with Crossmen in 2009 and 2010, followed by Boston Crusaders in 2011 and 2012, where she aged out.
-She now works full-time as a board-certified music therapist and registered psychotherapist in the state of Colorado for two agencies, Rocky Mountain Music Therapy and the Colorado Mental Health Institute at Fort Logan.
+She now works full-time as a board-certified music therapist (MT-BC) and licensed counselor (LPCC) in the state of Colorado for two agencies, Creative Remedies and Rocky Mountain Music Therapy.